top of page

 • Prematurity or low birth weight

-• Ensuring even healthy puppies maintain stable warmth & oxygen levels
+• Even healthy puppies need stable warmth and oxygen levels

 At Hot Stuff Frenchie's, we transport every newborn puppy in a portable incubator from the vet to our home to prevent cold exposure.
-Once home, they are placed into our home-use Puppy Safe Incubator for constant warmth, oxygen, and humidity control.
+Once home, they are placed into our home-use Puppy Safe Incubator, ensuring constant warmth, oxygen, and humidity control.

 Birth to 2 Weeks: Intensive Incubator Use